SORTED | Youth alcohol and other drugs service Bay of Plenty

 - possible dependence or health issues

-or just wanting to talk about things or just find out more information.
+- just wanting to talk about things or find out more information.

 Your young person will be offered an appointment to see a SORTED worker where and when they feel comfortable.
 This could be at your home, at school or at their course for example.
 The initial meeting and everything that happens afterwards is very much led by your young person as they have rights in engaging with services.
 This is also important to give the best chance for your young person to engage well with our service and have the best opportunity to get something out of this engagement.